 We physically inspect each tape and sleeve to check for quality.
 The exterior of each tape is cleaned.
 Each tape is rewound to the beginning.

 When viewing used VHS tapes, you may experience increased grain, tracking deviations and decreased sound quality.
-VHS sleeves and cases may show signs of light wear, including bent corners, scratches, scuffs, creases, light UV damage and minimal markings.
+VHS sleeves and cases may show signs of light wear, including bent corners, small tears, scratches, scuffs, creases, light sticker damage, light UV damage and minimal markings.
+VHS cassettes may show signs of light wear, including scratches, scuffs, minimal markings and minor cracks.
 Some may feature vintage video store decals on the cassette or case.

 We physically inspect all of our vinyl to make sure the playing surfaces are in acceptable condition and free from any nicks, gauges and large scratches.
 Vinyl is then cleaned with a brush to remove as much dust and debris as possible.